 Cellular connectivity is on the verge of getting a major overhaul with the imminent launch of 5G networks and 5G smartphones.

-5G connectivity is much, much faster than 4G LTE, which means in just a few years, we're going to be seeing far faster connection speeds on our devices.
-5G technology is coming to both mobile and home networks, with rollouts happening starting in 2019 and continuing in to 2020.
+5G connectivity is much, much faster than 4G LTE, which means we're going to be seeing far faster connection speeds on our devices.
+5G technology is coming to both mobile and home networks, and rollouts started happening in 2019 and are continuing in 2020.

 5G iPhone Launch Date